thomazyazima/thomazyazima.github.io/week-1/1-computer-setup/linux-instructions.md

 ## Release 5: Install Git

 This should have been installed if you followed the digital ocean tutorial in release 3.
-Check by typing
+Check by typing:

 ```shell
 git --version